dacmess/TESS-ExoClass-FTL/doc/TEC_FTL_Single_Sector_Procedure.md

 TEC runs with the conda environment **tec-env** tools (with one optional exception).

-The following python modules used by TEC are available in the tec-env environment: numpy, matplotlib, scipy, astropy, h5py, statsmodels, spectrum
+The following python modules used by TEC are available in the tec-env environment: numpy, matplotlib, scipy, astropy, h5py, statsmodels, spectrum, jupyter-lab

 The following system commands should be available on you local machine: c++ compiler (g++), pdftotext, grep, gs, seq, parallel